ConfigHubPub/Docs/documentation/pages/getting_started/create_organization.rst

 Once the organization is created, you can create repositories and add users as owners and administrators.

-.. table:: Truth table for "not"

-   :widths: auto

    +---------------+--------------------------------------------------------+
    | Role          | Access Description                                     |
    +===============+========================================================+